Crown colony: History

 Early English colonies were often proprietary colonies, usually established and administered by companies under charters granted by the monarch.
-The first "royal colony" was the Colony of Virginia, after 1624, when the Crown of the Kingdom of England revoked the royal charter it had granted to the Virginia Company and assumed control of the administration.
+The first "royal colony" was the Colony of Virginia, after 1624, when the Crown of the Kingdom of England revoked the royal charter it had granted to the Virginia Company and assumed control of government of the territory.

-Executive crown governors are sometimes complemented by a locally appointed and/or elected legislature with limited powers – that is, such territories lack responsible government.
-For example, while the House of Assembly of Bermuda has existed continuously since its first session in 1620, Bermuda has only had responsible government since 1968.
-(Bermuda became a Crown colony in 1684, when the government revoked a royal charter given to the Somers Isles Company, successor to the Virginia Company, which had previously controlled administration, including the appointment of governors.
-Afterwards the British government appointed the Governor of Bermuda.)
+Executive crown governors are sometimes complemented by a locally appointed and/or elected legislature with limited powers – that is, such territories lack a fully sovereign government locally, as some powers (eg over foreign relations, or constitutional amendment, or defense) remain in the hands of the parliament or executive government in London.
+For example, while the House of Assembly of Bermuda has existed continuously since its first session in 1620, Bermuda has only had a fully sovereign locally elected responsible government since 1968.
+(Bermuda became a Crown colony in 1684, when the government revoked a royal charter given to the Somers Isles Company, successor to the Virginia Company, which had previously controlled administration, including the appointment of governors; thenceforth (until 1968) the government in London appointed the Governor of Bermuda.)

 Despite its later usage, the term "Crown colony" was used primarily, until the mid-19th century, to refer to colonies that had been acquired through wars, such as Trinidad and Tobago.
-After that time it was more broadly applied to every British territory other than British India, and self-governing colonies, such as the Province of Canada, Newfoundland, British Columbia, New South Wales, Queensland, South Australia, Tasmania, Victoria, Western Australia, and New Zealand.
+From the mid-19th century, the term was more broadly applied to every British territory other than British India, including many self-governing colonies, amongst them the Province of Canada, Newfoundland, British Columbia, New South Wales, Queensland, South Australia, Tasmania, Victoria, Western Australia, and New Zealand.

-By the mid-19th century, the monarch was appointing colonial governors only on the advice of the Secretary of State for the Colonies.
+By the mid-19th century, the monarch was appointing colonial governors only on the advice of the Secretary of State for the Colonies, who in turn -- depending on the level of local government and representation present in the colony -- would also take soundings or receive suggestions as to the best person to appoint from those in the colony's extant in situ government.